kaby76/AntlrVSIX/Trash/doc/commands.md

 A common prefix and suffix is performed on the alternatives, and a new expression derived.
 The process repeats for alternatives nested.

-For for further details, see the [Group alts](refactoring.md#group-alts) refactoring details.
+For further details, see the [Group alts](refactoring.md#group-alts) refactoring details.

 ### Has